okdistribute/claude-code-for-pms/slack-linear-bot/README.md

 - Comments added to the Slack thread will sync to the Linear issue
 - Comments added to the Linear issue will sync back to the Slack thread
 - Status updates (completed/cancelled) will notify the Slack thread

+## Customer Priority Labels

+The bot automatically detects and applies customer priority labels to issues.
+Make sure your Linear team has labels with these names:
+- "Nice to have" - For low priority requests
+- "Must have soon" - For medium priority requests
+- "Must have now" or "Blocker" - For high priority requests

+The bot will search for these labels on startup and map them automatically.
+If the labels don't exist, the issue will be created without a priority label.

 ## Customization